romekb/yoRadio_spdif/README.md

 - allow multiple scrolls working at the same time.
 - installed radio stations search engine
 - added brightness control from IR remote / touchscreen.
 In STOP condition brightness can be controlled via volume keys / touchscreen left/right slide.
+- more touchscreen controls.
+Click at top left or right - prevous/next station, top-middle - switch WEB/SD, click on bottom left/right - volume control with repeat.

 The SPDIF output can coexist with normal I2S DAC, or internal DAC.
 You can't use SPDIF with VS1053.
 Only way in this situation is completly disable VS1053.
 You can switch ("on the fly") current output type via "Settings" in WWW interface.
 For this I use the "Touch debug" switch.